When To Capitalize Long Prepositions In A Book Title

 I noticed many book titles on Amazon that use title case.

-You also see it is used a lot for blog posts and article titles when you use a search engine.
+You also see it a lot for blog posts and article titles when you use a search engine.
 The reason is that it can help make search results stand out a little more.

 But if you are a stickler for punctuation, or strictly follow a specific style guide, then it’s not for you.